 In summer, additional watering may be required to combat the heat.
-Similarly, Marigolds in pots require more watering as the soil dries out far quicker in containers.
+Similarly, Marigolds in pots require more watering as the soil dries out far more quicker in containers.

 No matter where your Marigolds are planted, ensure you water the soil directly rather than the entire plant overhead.
 Water on the foliage attracts pests and diseases, and if it gets trapped in the flower heads, it can rot too.

 Diseases and Pests

-Marigolds are well-known for their pest repelling capabilities.
-However, there are still certain bugs they are susceptible to.
-Look out for spider mites and leaf miners and treat immediately with neem oil or insecticidal soap before the infestation becomes too severe.
+Marigolds are well-known for their pest-repelling capabilities.
+However, there are still specific bugs they are susceptible to.
+Look out for spider mites and leaf miners and treat them immediately with neem oil or insecticidal soap before the infestation becomes too severe.

 Marigolds can also succumb to diseases like root rot, powdery mildew, and leaf spot in warm and humid weather.
 Prune overgrown plants to increase airflow and space plants correctly to prevent overcrowding.
 Avoiding overhead watering will also go a long way to preventing these issues.

 To tackle pests and diseases, keep your plants healthy and avoid stress.
 This will allow their natural defenses to work as intended.
 Prune away any damaged or underperforming foliage regularly, as these parts of the plant are more vulnerable to attack.